Fabulec/Digital-electronics-1/02-logic/README.md

     p_stimulus : process
     begin

-        -- Report a note at the begining of stimulus process report "Stimulus process started" severity note;
+        report "Stimulus process started" severity note;

         --0
-        -- First test values
         s_b <= "0000"; s_a <= "0000"; wait for 100 ns;
         -- Expected output
         assert ((s_B_greater_A = '0') and (s_B_equals_A = '1') and (s_B_less_A = '0'))